gragas/gpsbro/README.md

     dZ_files = [dZ for mZ, dZ, qc in dates[date] if dZ is not None] qc_files = [qc for mZ, dZ, qc in dates[date] if qc is not None]
 ```

-Notice that not all dates have file of each type (mZ, dZ, and qc).
-If a certain date does not have a URL for a certain filetype, it will contain `None` in place of the URL.
-It may be useful to filter out such instances of `None` as shown in the example above.

 # License and Redistribution